nscale4by8/nscale4x8/buildingHyde/buildingHyde.md

 ## Why Not Use Premoulded Brick Sheets?

 I don't like is the brick pattern of pre-molded styrene brick sheets.
 The basic "running bond" pattern where all the bricks are "stretchers", and each brick is staggered half a brick's width from the next row is a modern quirk.
 The pattern has no structural integrity.
 It's like inoperable shutters on a home - decorative but useless.
-Structural brick walls have have alternate courses of stretchers and headers.
+Structural brick walls have alternate courses of stretchers and headers.
 I decided to model [a version of the Dutch bond](https://en.wikipedia.org/wiki/Brickwork#/media/File:Brickwork_in_english_garden_wall_bond_rake.svg) that is common in the older buildings of the Cleveland flats.

 ## Other Details